 Can an intestinal parasite cause SIBO? +

-Yes, it's possible.
+Yes, it's possible in a subset of cases.
 Some parasitic infections — particularly Giardia — can damage the gut lining and slow intestinal motility.
-This disruption can create conditions where bacteria from the large intestine overgrow into the small one, potentially contributing to SIBO development.
+This disruption lets bacteria from the large intestine overgrow into the small one, contributing to SIBO.
+Post-infectious SIBO can persist even after the parasite is cleared, so retest 4 to 6 weeks later.

 How do I know if I have SIBO or a parasitic infection? +

-Diagnosis is key — symptoms overlap significantly.
+Diagnosis is key — symptoms overlap in 40 to 50% of cases.
 A SIBO breath test measures hydrogen and methane gases produced by gut bacteria.
 For parasites, a comprehensive PCR stool analysis is the gold standard.
-You may have one condition, both, or neither — professional testing is the only way to know for certain.
+You may have 1 condition, both, or neither — professional testing is the only way to know for certain.

 Are natural herbs like garlic and wormwood effective for SIBO? +